jemmy512/book-notes/Cpp/effective-modern-cpp.md

 Neither std::move and std::forward do anything at runtime.

-# Item_24: Distinguish universal reference from rvalue reference
+# 24: Distinguish universal reference from rvalue reference
-If a function template parameter has type `T&&` for a deduced type T, or if an object is declared using `auto&&`, the parameter or object is a universal reference.
+If a function template parameter has type `T&&` for a deduced type T, or if an object is declared using `auto&&`, the parameter or object is a **universal reference**.

-If the form of the type declaration isn't precisely type&&, or if type deduction does not occur, type&& denotes an rvalue reference.
+If the form of the type declaration isn't precisely type&&, or if type deduction does not occur, type&& denotes an **rvalue reference**.

 Universal references correspond to rvalue references if they're initialized with rvalues.
 They correspond to lvalue reference if they're initialized with lvalues.

-# Item_25: Use std::move on rvalue references, std::forward on universal references
+# 25: Use std::move on rvalue references, std::forward on universal references
 Rvalue references bind only to objects that are candidates for moving.

 std::move on an object that doesn't support moving, its copy constructor will be called.